dc0d/perscal/README.md

 # perscal
-command line persian calendar - also provides json output
+`perscal` is a command line persian calendar.
+Also provides json output when `-j` flag is present or the output is piped to another program.